julienhalgand/windows-care/README.md

 5. Open a Pull Request

 ## License
-Distributed under the Apache v3 License.
+Distributed under the GNU General Public License v3.0.
 See LICENSE for more information.

 ## Contact
 Me: julien.halgand1@gmail.com